 Amy Hood, FT Auditor, Volunteer Event Chair – Springfield Walk to End ALZ

 Jeanne’s well-deserved nomination and award is rooted in almost 30 years of serving seniors and their families throughout the aging process.
-Starting with JEA Senior Living nearly 14 years ago as the Administrator of Mill Creek, Jeanne has been delivering exceptional customer service and Meaningful Moments to residents since day one.
+Starting with Sinceri Senior Living nearly 14 years ago as the Administrator of Mill Creek, Jeanne has been delivering exceptional customer service and Meaningful Moments to residents since day one.

 Karen Gedrose, Community Relations Director of Mill Creek had this to share about Jeanne, “I started at Mill Creek almost 3 years ago as our Community Relations Director.
 My first impression of Jeanne was her heart of service and passion for those at Mill Creek – she considers our residents, families, and team members to be family, and the building itself to be her home.
 Her heart for caring, paired with her experience and tenure at Mill Creek spoke volumes to me, and gave me confidence in joining the team and serving alongside her.”